arancepete243/arcgis-enterprise-sdk-resources/Samples/custom-data-feeds/nrel-read-only-points/providers/nrel-alt-fuel-provider/README.md

 2. Open a command prompt and navigate to the custom data app directory.
 3. Run the `cdf export nrel-alt-fuel-provider` command.
 4. In a web browser, navigate to the ArcGIS Server Administrator Directory and sign in as an administrator.
+Alternatively, you can use the [ArcGIS Server Manager](https://enterprise.arcgis.com/en/server/latest/develop/linux/administer-custom-data-providers-using-server-manager.htm) workflow.
 5. Click **uploads \> upload**.
 6. On the **Upload Item** page, click **Choose File** and select the **nrel-alt-fuel-provider.cdpk** file.
 Optionally, provide a description in